arendjohns/OscilloscopeData/README.md

-# OscilloscopeData
-Reads, stores, and plots data from an oscilloscope.
+The code reads, stores, and plots data from a DSO5014A oscilloscope in Python.
+The pyvisa package allows a computer to communicate to a DSO5014A oscilloscope through USB.
+The oscilloscope comes with a manual containing program commands.
+The code converts the data available in ASCII to an integer matrix that may be plotted.
+Print commands are included for troubleshooting purposes.
+Coded in 2019.